Something’s Fishy in Essex

 The first floor houses a nice display of the historical aspects of the shipbuilding industry of the surrounding area.
 We learned about the birth of shipbuilding, the Navy, and our country.
 Beginning before the Revolutionary war, Connecticut was tasked with building a few warship schooners and Essex was a hub.
 Some guy named Uriah Hayden built the first ship here and named it the Oliver Cromwell.
 All I remember about Oliver Cromwell was that he led a group named the Roundheads back in England.
 Though I’ve completely forgotten who/what the Roundheads were all about, props to my 8th grade history teacher for jamming that fact into my brain.
 (Funny thing is, I forget the teacher’s name.)

 Each state had it’s own Navy and was asked to build a ship for the war effort.
 There were a bunch of things going on behind the scenes with turncoats and families getting rich or going broke due to trade issues.
 Connecticut’s ship, the Trumbull was built up-river in Middletown, sailed down to Essex (near the Long Island Sound) and got stuck on a giant sandbar.
 Hoo boy, this was quite a scandal back in the day – and was only corrected by an ingenious flotilla of bouyant barrels several months later.
 The Trumbull turned out to kick butt and ended up capturing a bunch of British warships before it became the last of the original 13 captured by the Brits.
-Believe me, it’s all very exciting stuff when you’re at the Museum itself.
+Believe me, this is all very exciting stuff when you’re at the Museum itself.

 We watched a very poorly acted video with the verbal anachronism, “gonna” and a convoluted story of war that only confused me more.
 Hey, at least the good guys won, right?
 Ships were built along the Connecticut River and some people made money off of that and lots of people died and the colonies won their freedom a year or two later.
 And the British have bad teeth and have the ability to sound intelligent by virtue of their accent – even if they’re dumb.
 Time for the second floor.